Skip to content

 • Child protection and safeguarding

 Schools have a duty of care to report any concerns if a child or young person may be at risk of suffering harm, neglect or abuse.
 It is a requirement that each School in the country designates a senior member or members of staff to have special responsibility for child protection and safeguarding.
+Students and families will be signposted to both internal and external interventions and support as appropriate.

 The School has a legal responsibility to collate basic information for a student and to pass this information onto the relevant agencies if requested.
 In the event of an investigation into possible child abuse, to protect the welfare of a young person, the School has a legal duty to co-operate with the investigating agencies and to ensure the welfare of the young person.
 Whilst the School will always attempt to work in partnership with parents and try to ensure that parents are fully informed of and participate in any action concerning their child, if there is a conflict of interest, the welfare of the child must be the paramount consideration.